jocmom/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I had a look on several color spaces and also different sobel algorithms and was pretty taff finding the right thresholds and combinations.
+I got a solution which was working OK for the project video but not working at all on the challenge video.
+So I tweaked the pipeline for the challenge video (especially adding some threshold in the V color space) till this was OK and then this pipeline was wobbling a lot more on the project video.
+I went back to the current solution which works quite good on the project video but not so good on the challenge.
+So overall generalization is a big point again.

+I've seen now another solution which is focusing on white and yellow colors and maybe this is the best way to go but basic thought was not to focus too much on special colors.

+There a lot of more ideas spinning around but at some point I have to submit :)

-- hardcoded source destination points
+- I think the hardcoded source and destination are not the best way to go
+- Have a look on other color spaces
+- There are other edge detection algorithms than sobel
-- average left right lane
+- Maybe average left and right lane or least compare them in some way
-- take the derivative of the fit as sanity check
+- Sanity check by taking the derivative of the fit
+- Sanity check of curvature

 ## References
 [Udacity Repository](https://github.com/udacity/CarND-Advanced-Lane-Lines)